 2 - Next you need to schedule moments of isolation during your dopamine fasts and actually get comfortable with the idea of being bored, of doing nothing: no television, books, socializing.
 Nothing.

-3 - After this we need to be clear about what we are doing during this state and track the success of this thereof.
-I usually use my down time or moments of grounding to meditate, reflect on nature and just attain a sense of calm.
+3 - After this, we need to be clear about what we are doing during this state and track the success of this thereof.
+I usually use my downtime or moments of grounding to meditate, reflect on nature and just attain a sense of calm.
 Remember: focus and awareness are key to your business success.
-What you are tryin to attain is an increase in your ability to focus in a very fast paced World.
+What you are trying to attain is an increase in your ability to focus in a very fast-paced World.

-We are also trying to gradually stop focusing on what the crowd are trending, saying or doing, as unfortunately not much of it is true and only serves to create greater anxiety within us and scatter our focus all the more.
+We are also trying to gradually stop focusing on what the crowd is saying or doing, as unfortunately not much of it is true and only serves to create greater anxiety within us and scatter our focus all the more.

 4 - We need to get comfortable doing uncomfortable things and these uncomfortable things need to be part of our daily routine, what I call 'rituals': waking up early, cold showers, dieting, exercise - consistently.
 The stuff that everyone else is not willing to do in a disciplined manner.
 Beyond the latent results, we will also be telling our minds we are their masters and not the other way around.